-Sales of units are concentrated in centrally located suburbs, in mostly upper-income areas.
-Sales dropped across the country after 2008, in Ga-Segonyana sales have picked up slowly afterwards and mostly in higher priced housing.
+Sales of units are concentrated in northern suburbs, mostly in upper-income areas.
+Sales dropped across the country after 2008, and in Randfontein they have slowly picked up afterwards, mostly in higher-priced housing.

-Bonded sales in lower markets are an extremely small portion of the bonded market.

-Sales continue to be dominated by repeat sales with few new housing sales.
+Bonded sales in lower-valued markets are a small portion of the bonded market.
+Sales continue to be dominated by repeat sales, with few new housing sales.
 Property value (the home's worth) and sales prices are closely related in active markets.
 In less active markets, sales prices are significantly less than their suggested value.

 Focus on increasing access to lending, determining what barriers exist to make credit more accessible, either through lower cost products, more flexible terms, and/or inclusion of existing debt into a mortgage loan product.
-These products should be tailored to meet the needs of the lower income markets.